ipfs-shipyard/py-ipfs-http-client/README.md

     $ tox -e py3 -e py3-httpx

-If you are unsure, don't hasitate to just submit your code and a human will take a look. 🙂
+If you are unsure, don't hesitate to just submit your code, and a human will take a look. 🙂

 If you can, Please make sure to include new unit tests for new features or